“Then one of the Twelve, the one called Judas Iscariot, went to the chief priests”

 It’s shocking to me how we like to decide who’s saved and who isn’t saved based on someone’s actions, attitudes, and outward appearances.
 We, created beings, have the tendency to determine the salvation of an individual in lieu of a life of church work and servitude, or habitual wrongdoing and that “big” sin.

 Paul warned the Romans about doing this when he wrote, “Don’t say who will ascend or descend; if you’ve believed in Jesus you will be saved” (see Romans 10:6-9).
-Yet so many of the “devout” don’t like this.
+Yet so many of the “committed” don’t like this.
 They want to be God.
-Those words won’t come out of their mouths, but they judge others and determine people’s salvation by way of their own opinion on top of a quasi-grace interpretation of specific biblical passages.
+Those words won’t come out of their mouths, but they judge others and determine people’s salvation by way of their own opinion on top of a semi-grace interpretation of specific biblical passages.

 Nobody has ever been more judged in human history, in regard to their eternal security, than Judas Iscariot.
 Hitler, maybe?
 But Judas had a 1,900-year head start.